Kaltsoon/spring-boot-vite-example/README.md

 You can run the backend tests by running the `./mvnw test` command.

+#### Running with Docker

+Docker can be used to deploy the backend application or run it locally.
+In the production environment, the Docker container requires the environment variables defined in the [production.properties](https://github.com/Kaltsoon/spring-boot-vite-example/blob/main/src/main/resources/production.properties) file.

+The backend application can be started with Docker by performing the following steps:

+1. Build the image by running the `docker build . -t messenger-backend` command
+2. Create and start the container by running the `docker run -p 8080:8080 -e SPRING_CONFIG_NAME=application messenger-backend` command
+3. Once the server has started, the application is accessible at <http://localhost:8080>

 ### Frontend

+The frontend application requires Node.js 18 as a minimum version.

 You can start the frontend application by performing the following steps in the `frontend` folder:

 1. Install the dependencies by running the `npm install` command
 2. Start the Vite development server by running the `npm run dev` command
 3. Once the development server has started, the application is accessible at <http://localhost:5173>

-### Docker

-Docker can be used to deploy the application (both backend and frontend) or run it locally.
-The Docker container requires the environment variables defined in the [production.properties](https://github.com/Kaltsoon/spring-boot-vite-example/blob/main/src/main/resources/production.properties) file.
-In the production build, the frontend is accessible at the `/app` path.